Recognition of Seifert fibered spaces with boundary is in NP: A complete bounded collection of normal vertical annuli

 \begin{proof} If $G_1$ were connected and \pns{}, which is to say that there was a normal isotopy taking it to the boundary of a collar of a forbidden region component, then this isotopy would also make it disjoint from $G_2$, so then $F = G_1 + G_2$ would have two components. \end{proof}

-\begin{lemma} Let $M$ be a Seifert fibered space with non-empty boundary, other than the solid torus.
+\begin{lemma} Let $M$ be a Seifert fibered space with non-empty boundary other than the solid torus.
 Let $\mathcal{H}$ be a subtetrahedral \ths{} for $M$ where the forbidden region $\mathcal{I}$ (if it is non-empty) is a collection of vertical annuli.
 Then $\mathcal{H}$ contains a fundamental normal surface, disjoint from the forbidden region, that is either an essential M\"obius band or an essential non-\pns{} annulus.
-Furthermore, if $M$ is not homeomorphic to $T^2\times I$ or $K\ttimes I$ or $\mathcal{I}$ is not empty, then this surface is vertical with respect to the Seifert fibered structure. \end{lemma}
+Furthermore, this surface must be vertical unless $\mathcal{I}$ is empty and $M$ is homeomorphic to $T^2\times I$ or $K\ttimes I$. \end{lemma}

-\begin{proof} We have already proved this in Lemma~\ref{lemma:fundamentalmobiusband} if $M$ has a multiplicity two singular fibre and is not $K\ttimes I$.
-If $M$ does have a multiplicity two singular fibre, then, we can assume that it is $K\ttimes I$ with the $[D^2, 1/2, 1/2]$ Seifert fibration.
+\begin{proof} We have already proved this in Lemma~\ref{lemma:fundamentalmobiusband} if $M$ has a multiplicity two singular fiber and is not $K\ttimes I$, by doubling the M\"obius band given in the lemma.
+If $M$ does have a multiplicity two singular fiber, then, we can assume that it is $K\ttimes I$ with the $[D^2, 1/2, 1/2]$ Seifert fibration.

 Let $A$ be an incompressible $\del$-incompressible annulus or M\"obius band in $M$ that is disjoint from the forbidden region and is not isotopic into it.
 This exists as $M$ is not the solid torus.
 By Proposition~\ref{prop:cannormaliseincompressiblesurfaces} $A$ has a normal representative $F$.
 As $A$ is incompressible, it cannot be isotoped to be inside a single handle, so we can let $F$ be of minimal weight in the admissible isotopy class of $A$ (that is, up to isotopy fixing $\mathcal{I}$).
 Suppose that $F = G_1 + G_2$ as a non-trivial sum of normal surfaces, where we choose $G_1$ and $G_2$ to minimise $|G_1\cap G_2|$.
 By Proposition~\ref{prop:incompressiblenormalsurface}, $G_1$ and $G_2$ are also incompressible and $\del$-incompressible, and have Euler characteristic at most 0.
 If (say) $G_1$ has multiple connected components, so $F = G_1' + G_1'' + G_2$, then by resolving the sum $G_1'' + G_2$ (which we note does not add any curves of intersection with $G_1'$) we get $F = G_1' + (G_1'' + G_2)$, where $|G_1\cap G_2| > |G_1' \cap (G_1'' + G_2)|$, so both $G_1$ and $G_2$ must be connected.
 As $\chi(G_1) + \chi(G_2) = \chi(A) = 0$, both have Euler characteristic exactly zero -- that is, each component is an annulus, M\"obius band, Klein bottle or torus.
 By Lemma~\ref{lemma:noduplicatesummands} neither is \pns{}.